 A variety of government programs are also considered creditable coverage.
 Other plan types are individual, group, and student health plans.

-The Medicare Modernization Act (MMA) requires insurers, whose policies may or may not include prescription drug coverage, to notify Medicare-eligible policyholders whether their coverage is considered creditable coverage.
+The Medicare Modernization Act requires insurers, whose policies may or may not include prescription drug coverage, to notify Medicare-eligible policyholders whether their coverage is considered creditable coverage.

 - Group health plans

 Notice of Creditable Coverage

 What Happens if You don’t Have Creditable Coverage?